Knowledge Centre

 Impact on the Algorithm/Model

-Shorter timeframes capture rapid changes but may yield more signals (and noise).
+Shorter timeframes capture rapid changes but may yield more signals (and possibly more noise).
 Longer timeframes smooth out fluctuations but react slower to sudden shifts.

 Lookback Period (Select Lookback Period)